Shujing106/AutoPetFeeder/README.md

 # Object
 * Limiting conditions:
    1.There will be a 4h cooldown time after feeding is first turned on.
-   2.The machine can only be turned on three times within 24 hours.
+   2.The machine can only add the food for three times within 24 hours.
 * Ultrasonic sensors detect the distance from the pet, and the feeder starts working when the pet approaches.
 * The weight sensor detects the weight of the food in the bowl.
 When the weight of food < 10g, start the motor to make the baffle turn to replenish food.
-When the weight of food > 50g, the motor stops rotating.
+When the weight of food > 50g, the motor rotates backward.